ReVanced/revanced-patcher/docs/2_2_patch_anatomy.md

 > [!NOTE]
 >
-> - Patches do not require a name but `PatchLoader` will only load patches that are named.
+> - Patches do not require a name, but `PatchLoader` will only load named patches.
 > - Patches can depend on others.
 Dependencies are executed first.
-If a dependency raises an exception, the dependent patch will not be executed.
+> The dependent patch will not be executed if a dependency raises an exception.
-> - A patch can declare compatibility with specific packages and versions but patches can still be executed on any package or version.
+> - A patch can declare compatibility with specific packages and versions, but patches can still be executed on any package or version.
 It is recommended to declare explicit compatibility to list known compatible packages.
 >   - If `compatibleWith` is not called, the patch is compatible with any package
 >   - If a package is specified with no versions, the patch is compatible with any version of the package
 >   - If an empty array of versions is specified, the patch is not compatible with any version of the package.
-This is useful to declare explicit incompatibility with a specific package.
+This is useful for declaring explicit incompatibility with a specific package.
 > - This patch uses a fingerprint to find the method and replaces the method's instructions with new instructions.
 > The fingerprint is resolved on the classes present in `BytecodePatchContext`.
 > Fingerprints will be explained in more detail on the next page.
 > - A patch can raise a `PatchException` at any time to indicate that the patch failed to execute.
-Any other `Exception` or `Throwable` raised, will be wrapped in a `PatchException`.
+Any other `Exception` or `Throwable` raised will be wrapped in a `PatchException`.

 > [!WARNING]
 >
 > - Circular dependencies are not allowed.
 If a patch depends on another patch, the other patch cannot depend on the first patch.
-> - Dependencies inerhit compatibility from dependant patches.
+> - Dependencies inherit compatibility from dependant patches.

 > [!TIP]
-> To see real-world examples of patches, check out the [ReVanced Patches](https://github.com/revanced/revanced-patches) repository.
+> To see real-world examples of patches, check out the repository for [ReVanced Patches](https://github.com/revanced/revanced-patches).

 ## 🧩 Patch API

 ### ♻️ Finalization

-Patches can have a finalization block that is called after all patches have been executed, in reverse order of patch execution.
+Patches can have a finalization block called after all patches have been executed, in reverse order of patch execution.

 ```kt
 val patch = bytecodePatch(name = "Patch") {